GreenCape/coding-standards/manual/en-US/coding-standards/chapters/php.md

 ### Including Code

-Anywhere you are unconditionally including a file, use `require_once`.
+[dropped] Anywhere you are unconditionally including a file, use `require_once`.
 Anywhere you are conditionally including a file (for example, factory methods), use `include_once`.
 Either of these will ensure that files are included only once.
 They share the same file list, so you don't need to worry about mixing them.
 A file included with `require_once` will not be included again by `include_once`.

 > **Note**
 >